Posted on 12.9.16 by Tasoula Addison

 Inheritance tax is a complicated subject, in some situations leaving some or all of your estate to charity can reduce and in some situations fully eliminate the Inheritance Tax liability.
 The value of any gifts to charity in your Will does not count towards the total value of your estate for inheritance tax purposes, due to a special “charity exemption”.

-If this is motivation for you to leave some of your estate to a charity, you should consult a solicitor first for advice, because the rules on how to work out what you can leave to charity to lower the tax rate are not always straightforward.
+If this is motivation for you to leave some of your estate to a charity, you should consult a will trust and probate solicitor first for advice, because the rules on how to work out what you can leave to charity to lower the tax rate are not always straightforward.